mautic/website/content/pages/marketing-automation-software.md

 ------

 [Mautic](https://www.mautic.org/) is an open source marketing automation software available completely for free and as software you can install on your own website or server.
 Access the latest, cutting-edge in marketing platforms without a high monthly fee.
-[Download](https://www.mautic.org/download) or [setup a free hosted account](https://mautic.com/).
+[Download](https://www.mautic.org/download) or [setup a hosted account](https://mautic.com/).